Fluid-and-Structures-Laboratory/liquid-jet-stability-elastic-membrane/README.md

 # jet-stability
 This repository contains all the files and codes pertaining to the paper "**Liquid jet stability through elastic planar nozzles**" (https://doi.org/10.1140/epjs/s11734-022-00656-w).
 Please contact Md.
-Emazuddin Alif (malif@vols.utk.edu) or Dr. Andrew Dickerson (adicker7@utk.edu) for further details and information.
+Emazuddin Alif (malif@vols.utk.edu) or Dr. Andrew Dickerson (adicker7@utk.edu, dickerson@utk.edu) for further details and information.
 We request everyone using any portion of our code to appropriately cite the parent paper.

 ## CAD Models and Descriptions
 - Base_plate.ipt : Base plate along which the linear stage connected to the relaxation chamber is held